The Trail is the Teacher is Clay Bonnyman Evans’ episodic account of his 2016 Appalachian Trail thru hike.

 She told me she’d hiked about 1,200 miles of the Pacific Crest Trail the year before following the death of her husband.
 Ready to quit one breezy day in the Sierras, she felt something tapping at her ankle: a small, yellow flower bowing in the wind.
 She took it as a message from her husband to keep walking.

 “What’s your trail name?”
 I asked as I turned to start down the mountain.

 “Blue Butterfly,” she said.

-Though I’d planned to walk 23 miles to Deep Gap Shelter, I was waylaid at Tray Mountain Shelter (mile 58.6) so I could assist Jody remote writing and editing an obituary (a small service we have done for several years).
+Though I’d planned to walk 23 miles to Deep Gap Shelter, I was waylaid at Tray Mountain Shelter (mile 58.6) so I could assist Jody with writing and editing an obituary (a small service we have done for several years).
 By the time I’d finished it was late afternoon and I decided to stay.